-No matter their personal situations, HENRYs share something: namely, they make high incomes but aren’t saving a sizable chunk of their earnings.
-Despite taking home higher than average salaries, HENRYs’ expenditures leave little money left each month for either savings or income-producing investments.
+But no matter their personal situations, HENRYs share something: namely, they make high incomes but aren’t saving a sizable chunk of their earnings.
+Despite taking home higher-than-average salaries, HENRYs’ expenditures leave little money left each month for either savings or income-producing investments.

 There are a few ways that HENRYs could potentially pull themselves out of their situation, though.
-These include things like lowering tax liabilities, paying down debt, cutting discretionary spending, diversifying investments, and investigating the possibility of relocating to a more affordable location.
+Here’s a look at how.

 Relocating to a More Affordable Area

 One important factor for HENRYs to consider is location.
-Where an investor lives can make a huge difference in terms of their ability to accumulate wealth.
+Where an investor lives can make a huge difference in their ability to accumulate wealth.
 The cost of living can vary dramatically from region to region — as can state taxes.

-The state of California, for example, has a state income tax rate of up to 13%.
-Utah has a tax rate of about 5%, while Texas has a tax rate of 0% (residents of the state of Texas pay zero state tax).
+The state of California, for example, has a state income tax rate of up to 13.30%.
+Meanwhile, Utah has a flat income tax rate of 4.85%, while Texas residents pay zero state income tax.

 Living costs can have an even bigger impact on expenses than taxes.
-The median price of a home in Hawaii is $636,000.
-In West Virginia, the median price of a home is only $108,000.
+The median price of a home in Hawaii is $829,000.
+In West Virginia, it’s only $289,400 .

-(It’s worth noting that the average annual salary in more affordable areas is often lower as well, so HENRYs may want to investigate whether their jobs can be done remotely or their skills are in high demand in other towns, cities, and states).
+It is worth noting that the average annual salary in more affordable areas is often lower as well, so HENRYs may want to investigate whether their jobs can be done remotely or if their skills are in high demand in other towns, cities, and states.

 While moving may not be easy or simple, it could be one way for a high earner not rich yet to cut income-consuming costs and begin setting aside more money for wealth-aimed investments or savings.